datasciencecampus/coffee-and-coding-ldn/README.md

 #### When?

-London Meeting Room 9
+London Meeting Room 8

 #### Where?

-Thursday 27 Feb 2020 11:00 - 12:30
+Tuesday 24 Mar 2020 11:00 - 12:30

 #### What?

 ```
-Art will be "breaking your brain with - λ (lambda calculus)".
-Domain and Range:
-How functional programming can make data science easier.
-For the curious and
-technical!
+Alex, will be talking on Domain and Range: We look at reproducibility, first conceptually and then practically.
+What is reproducibility and how do we do it with basic analysis, statistical models, and machine learning?
+Then we will explore tools that we can use to ensure our research can last into the future.
 ```

 ## About this repository